Dariant31/AdventOfCode-AOC-/2023/day3/notes.md

 - then i look for Symbols.
 On the same line adjecent to the whole number (start -1 and end +1 index), on the line before, and after. with -1 and +1 on the start and end index ( to make a square around the whole number )
 - in practice i just cut the string on line before and after, given the start and end index of the found number. and look for symbols.
 - when symbols found, then sum it with the other found numbers.

+### Part 2
+- itterate each line as before, but now when itterating char of a line, i looking for a gear symbol (*) and record the indicies around it (before and after)
+- so now i look through the adjecent on the same line, the line before and after only withing those indicies around the founded gear symbol
+- when a number is found, then i crosscheck it with tha stored number i have from the line before, current and after. i look for the number who have indicies around the indicies of said founded gear symbol
+- in practice, i look for gear symbol. and then look for number in area square of the gear symbol.
+- at the end i filter those who only have exactly 2 number around gear symbol. multiply them and sum it all up.